Playa Negra, Costa Rica: Businesses and infrastructure

 Los Pargos has developed to be a growing town with many outdoors activities that include two adventure tours shops, one at each end of town.

 The infrastructure in Los Pargos has changed considerably over the last years.
 Culverts were added to all the creek beds.
 Bridges have been built over the rivers.
-There were 20" of rock base added to the road in 2010.
+There were 7 metres of rock base added to the road in 2010.
 The previous ensure that the area roads stay passable through most of the year.
-Los Pargos also has internet serviced by a Fiber-optic network with the potential for download speeds of up to 200mb/s.
+Los Pargos also has internet serviced by a Fiber-optic network with the potential for download speeds of up to 200 mb/s.
 There is telephone and some 3G cellular signal from ICE/Kolbi and MoviStar.
 The entire town is serviced by electricity.
 Water comes from individual artesian wells on each property.
 However, a public water system was installed and services nearly all the homes and businesses.

 Surf

-Playa Negra is home to the surfing break known worldwide since being featured in Bruce Brown's movie Endless Summer II.
+Playa Negra is home to the surfing break known worldwide since being featured in Bruce Brown's film Endless Summer II.
 However, there are many accounts of individuals who surfed Playa Negra long before the movie came out.
 Some claim to have been here in the 1970s.

 This beach is considered by many surfers to be one of the top spots in Costa Rica.
 It has become famous in part to its ease of access apart from its quality as a surfing wave.
 Playa Negra has a rock reef bottom with good right-hand barrels and a well defined channel for paddling out.
 This channel also assists surfers to return to the point where the wave breaks.
 There is a strong rip current that takes the surfers back through the impact zone.
 Depending on the swell direction and tides a left breaking wave may also be surfed.
 The break has good exposure to both Northern and Southern Hemisphere swells and is reasonably consistent year-round.
 The wave can break well with large and small swells.
 The 2012 Costa Rica earthquake lifted up the entire plate which caused the wave to have better form on higher tides in combination with smaller swells.
 It may also produce good surfing waves during the entire tide range.
 On a lower tide the wave breaks faster and hollower due to the earthquake.